 - Any other decorative material that can enhance the appearance of your fairy house

-- Involve the kids in gathering all essential supplies that are necessary to create a fairy house.
-Take your kids to a natural environment to choose decorative objects for the fairy house and garden.
+- Involve the children in gathering all essential supplies that are necessary to create a fairy house.
+Take them to a natural environment to choose decorative objects for the fairy house and garden.
 You can go on a hiking trip to gather some leaves, moss, grass, and other natural materials.
-Also, you can visit a beach with kids to get seashells, stones, and other necessary items.
+Also, you can visit a beach to get seashells, stones, and other necessary items.

-- Set up your workplace along with kids in an accessible area of your house.
-Place all the collected objects on a big table, and let your kids pick up the items in turns.
+- Set up your workplace along with your children in an accessible area of your house.
+Place all the collected objects on a big table, and let your children pick up the items in turns.